Want to know what the WORST part of my job is?

 What I can’t do, is rewind time.

 I cannot get her back the 7 years that she’d lost, while the home sat in a useless Trust.
 Yes, I can do a new document and get the 5-year clock started, but I can't go back and get her any credit for the 7 years she’d already put in.
 For this client, the end result was a positive one, and the house will be protected by the new Trust we created.
-But she had been in her late 80s or 90s, and/or had health problems, then starting the lookback period might have been too late.
+If she had been in her late 80s or 90s, and/or had health problems, then starting the lookback period might have been too late.
 The home equity could have easily been lost to nursing home liens, all because the original lawyer didn’t know what he was doing.

 The moral of the story: